Winter in Korea means one thing – time to hit the slopes!

 The entire resort has a more authentic ski resort feel, with wooden cabins used for the ticket office and eating areas.

 When I say less crowded, I mean by Korean standards!
-As you will soon come to realize, all tourist hotspots are busy during weekends, so keep that in mind when planning your South Korea itinerary.
+All tourist hotspots are busy during weekends, so keep that in mind when planning your South Korea itinerary.

 Ski Slopes at Bears Town

 Bears Town Ski Resort has 11 slopes with a total slope length of 15 300m.

-The slope difficulties vary from beginners to intermediate and expert, with small park section for those advanced skiers and snowboarders.
+The slope difficulties vary from beginners to intermediate and expert.
+There is also a small park section for advanced skiers and snowboarders.

 The advanced slopes range from 1 000 m to 2 500 m, which is a pretty decent length when compared to other ski parks in Korea.

 If you’re learning to ski or snowboard, Bears Town Ski Resort is the best place to do so.
 The beginner slope is long, wide, and not too steep, giving you more space to practice – and fall without crashing into others!

 It was my first time snowboarding, so I spent most of the day at the beginner slope (sitting in the snow).
 I snowboarded alongside 4-year-olds whose skills put me to shame!